 Method: This is a two-arm feasibility randomized controlled trial (RCT), with 1:1 randomization stratified by trial site comparing the intervention plus standard NHS speech and language therapy with no intervention (standard NHS speech and language therapy only).
 We recruited 20 children with Down syndrome aged between 11 and 36 months at the start of the intervention.
 Recruitment was from three NHS sites and via self-referral.
 In the intervention arm, parents/guardians receive brief training on the parent-based intervention and a manual to follow with their child for 10 weeks.
 The children's language and early communication skills and family health outcomes are assessed by a blinded assessor at baseline, post-intervention and 6-month follow-up.
 Questionnaire and semi-structured interviews explore the acceptability of the intervention to parents and speech and language therapists.
 The study's objectives are:

 - Determine the acceptability of the intervention to speech and language therapists and effectiveness of recruitment of children with Down syndrome by speech and language therapists;

-- Determine whether parents of children with Down syndrome are willing to be randomised
+- Determine whether parents of children with Down syndrome are willing to be randomized

-- Identify different routes to identifying eligible children with Down syndrome (paediatricians, health visitors, speech and language therapists, charities);
+- Identify different routes to identifying eligible children with Down syndrome (pediatricians, health visitors, speech and language therapists, charities);

 - Estimate follow-up rate and adherence to intervention;